TechnologyScholarship/math-playground/documentation/documentation.md

 - Develop an intuitive interface that aids student understanding of algebra
 - Draggable equation operations to facilitate interactive learning
 - Should enable students to find solutions to different algebraic equations in a fun and interactive way
+- Support a customisable UI, with a customisable colour theme to appeal to student's preferances.

 ## Solution

-I intend to create a web application with an intuitive, drag-and-drop based UI (similar to <https://scratch.mit.edu>) allowing students to play with operating on mathematical equations and expressions, allowing them to gain understanding and find solutions to different algebraic equations.
-A web application has the benefit that it is easily accessible from any device with an internet connection, or even without, using PWAs.
+I intend to create a web application with an intuitive, drag-and-drop based UI (similar to <https://scratch.mit.edu>) allowing students to play with operating on mathematical equations and expressions and gain understanding to find solutions to different algebraic equations.
+A web application has the benefit that it is easily accessible from any device with an internet connection (or even without, using PWAs).
+The site will be a Single-Page Application consisting of a workspace where working can be done on an equation, and a toolbar with various operations which can be dragged onto the workspace to apply them to the equation.

 ## Technologies